publishpress/PublishPress-Revisions/readme.txt

 = 2.4.1 - 9 Oct 2020 =
 * Compat : PublishPress Permissions: On new post creation, Revisors get a Publish button instead of a Submit button.
 Publishing fails; the only way to submit successfully is Save Draft, then Submit for Review.
 * Compat : PublishPress Permissions - Revisions were not listed in Queue under some configurations with PublishPress Permissions active
-* Compat : PublishPress Permissions Pro - Redundant Pending Revision checkbox in Gutenberg editor if Status Control module is active with Permissions Pro > 3.3.6
 * Fixed : With pre-Publish checks enabled in Gutenberg, after first save "Pending Revision" checkbox was moved off of pre-Publish Panel

 = 2.4 - 1 Oct 2020 =